Administration of medicines in schools

 Training should be regularly reviewed and updated

-Except where pupils carry their own medication, e.g. Inhalers, all medicines should be stored in a secure locked location.
+Except where pupils carry their own medication, e.g. Inhalers (if the child is mature enough to do so), all medicines should be stored in a secure locked location.
 Volumes of medicine should be as low as possible.
 Medication should be clearly labelled and kept in their original containers.
 Where medicines are refrigerated they should be placed in airtight containers.
 Where medicines are locked away responsible staff should know where the keys are kept.

 This should include: